rstemmer/musicdb/README.md

 ## Requirements

-I only test with the latest version of the requirements I list below.
+I test MusicDB only with the latest version of the requirements listed below.
 If MusicDB breaks when updating dependencies, it's a bug in MusicDB.
+Then please create an issue including the name and version of the dependency that causes issues.
 In case MusicDB does not run on outdated operating systems, update your system :wink:

 * A Linux operating system.
 Tested with: